Dola108/1Tag.github.io/README.md

 ![alt text](https://github.com/Dola108/1Tag.github.io/blob/master/pix/profile_image.png)

-User profile got a section where all the pictures he/she ever posted all saved together.
-There is a information section also which contains information about the user.
-User can also change profile picture or delete the account.
-Account deletion process has to wait until admins allow it to be deleted.
+There is a pictures section in the user profile where all the pictures he/she ever posted are all saved together.
+The information section there contains information about the user.
+User can also change the profile avatar or delete the account.
+Account deletion process has to wait until the admins allow it to be deleted.
 Details on the admin page is described in the admin section.

 ## Dashboard

-This is the page user will see right after logging in.
-There is the option to create a new post with a mandatory field for hashtag and optional field to add an image with the post.
+This is the page users will see right after logging in.
+Here we have the option to create a new post with a mandatory field for hashtag and an optional field to add an image with the post.

 ![alt text](https://github.com/Dola108/1Tag.github.io/blob/master/pix/postbox.PNG)